nydailynews/vegas-victims/project/bios.md

 ![Rocio Guillen Rocha](static/img/rocio_rocha.jpg)
 ### Rocio Guillen Rocha
-Loved ones remembered the mother as "young beautiful, happy" and "hard-working."
+Loved ones remembered the mother as “young beautiful, happy” and “hard-working.”
 The Anaheim resident was a longtime cast member at Disneyland is survived by her children, ages 18, 13, 16 months and 1 month as well as her fiance, according to a GoFundMe page.
 "Her greatest accomplishment was being a mother, as she would always say.
 She was a supermom."

 ![Brian Fraser](static/img/brian_fraser.jpg)